-Prerequisites: Active and unencumbered RN license, Written English requirement
+Prerequisites: Active and unencumbered RN license.
 This course integrates evidence, theory, standards, and knowledge from nursing, public health, and other disciplines to guide population-focused nursing practice.
 Importance is placed on the application of the core functions of public health: assessment, policy development, and the assurance of available and necessary health services for diverse populations.
 Emphasis is placed in identifying determinants of health, advocating for vulnerable populations, prioritizing primary prevention, and utilizing available resources to improve the health of populations.
 Population-focused nursing involves assessing the health care needs of a specific population and making health care decisions for the population as a whole rather than for individuals.
 This course includes practice experiences in the community.
+This course includes 45 hours of practice experience.
 Delivery: Online course delivered over 15 weeks.